 Downtown Burlington is among the most popular tourist destinations because of its amazing live music venues, lovely art galleries, and of course, the Church Street Marketplace.

-Most of Church Street is paved with brick and limited to pedestrians traffic, similar to Faneuil Hall Marketplace in Boston.
+Most of Church Street is paved with brick and limited to pedestrian traffic, similar to Faneuil Hall Marketplace in Boston.
 This allows people to stroll through this iconic street and explore the local eateries, boutique shopping, and eclectic street vendors.
 Although this area is most popular in the summer, it remains a bustling cultural center year round.

 If you head down Main Street toward Lake Champlain, you’ll find the Community Boathouse where you can have lunch, rent a boat or take an excursion on the Spirit of Ethan Allen.
 If you jump on the adjacent bike path you can walk, blade, or bike south to Oak Ledge Park, or north to North Beach and Leddy Park, where you can stop for a swim or pack a lunch and have a picnic.